 Our consultants at the Duquesne University SBDC can walk you through all of the steps to establish a sole proprietorship and start your new business.
 Contact us for help today!

 The Duquesne University SBDC provides free business consulting for entrepreneurs in the Greater Pittsburgh area.
-Click here to request free consulting, or contact the SBDC for additional help and information.
+Click here to request no-cost, one-on-one consulting for additional help and information.